yi-huang-1/torchrdit/wiki/Vector.md

 # Tangent Vector Field Module

 ## Overview
 The `torchrdit.vector` module provides Torch-native tangent vector field generation used by Fourier-factorized solvers.

-It reproduces the fmmax tangent-field workflow while remaining fully differentiable and backend-agnostic inside TorchRDIT.
+This module reproduces the tangent-field utilities from the fmmax project (``https://github.com/facebookresearch/fmmax``).
+The implementation follows the derivations of the following papers:
+- M. F. Schubert and A. M. Hammond, "Fourier modal method for inverse design of metasurface-enhanced micro-LEDs," Opt.
+Express 31, 42945 (2023).
+- V. Liu and S. Fan, "S4 : A free electromagnetic solver for layered periodic structures," Computer Physics Communications 183, 2233–2244 (2012).

 ## Key Components
 - `LatticeVectors`: stores primitive lattice vectors and constructs their reciprocal basis.